 close unwanted applications in the task manager

-6. Regularly Restart your computer
+6. Regularly restart your computer

 7. Install RAM in Matched Sets